-Movement and increasing the blood flow in your body can help to reduce your chances of getting varicose veins during pregnancy.
+Movement increases the blood flow in your body.
+It can help reduce your chances of getting varicose veins during pregnancy.

 The weight of your growing uterus puts pressure on the inferior vena cava, one of your large blood vessels.

-When there’s pressure on this vein it causes other veins below to swell, causing varicose veins.
+When there’s pressure on this vein it causes other veins below to swell, resulting in varicose veins.

-The best way to avoid varicose veins is to maintain a healthy pregnancy weight and regular exercise.
+The best way to avoid varicose veins is to maintain a healthy pregnancy weight and take regular exercise.

 16 Weeks Pregnant: Your Baby

-Tastebuds are fully formed now and your baby is being exposed to different flavours through the amniotic fluid.
+The tastebuds are fully formed now and your baby is being exposed to different flavours, through the amniotic fluid.

-Even though what you eat goes through your digestive system, molecules of your food pass into the amniotic fluid.
+Even though what you eat goes through your digestive system, molecules of food also pass into the amniotic fluid.

-The flavours are not as distinct or as strong because much of food’s flavour is actually its smell.
+The flavours are not as distinct or as strong because much of the flavour in food actually comes from its smell.

-Find out how the foods you eat can impact your baby’s future health – and the health of his or her children too.
+Find out how the foods you eat can affect your baby’s future health – and the health of his or her children too.

 It’s a good idea to focus on eating nutritious foods.
-As far as possible, minimise the amount of processed grains (e.g. breads, pastas, cereals, flours) and sugar as much as possible.
+As far as possible, minimise the amount of processed grains (e.g. breads, pastas, cereals, flours) and sugar in your diet.

-Protein, healthy fats, veggies, nuts, seeds and leafy greens are all great foods during pregnancy.
+Protein, healthy fats, veggies, nuts, seeds and leafy greens are all great foods to eat during pregnancy.

-Avoid low fat foods (including dairy – full fat is better) as they are usually higher in sugar to compensate; full fat foods are better.
+Avoid low fat foods – including dairy – as they are usually higher in sugar to compensate; full fat foods are better.

-As a guide, when you read nutrition labels of foods and drinks, check the sugar content.
+As a guide, when you read nutrition labels on foods and drinks, check the sugar content.

-Around 4 grams is a teaspoon of sugar, and it’s recommended that you have no more than 7 teaspoons per day.
+Around 4 grams is one teaspoon of sugar; it’s recommended you have no more than 7 teaspoons per day.

 Your Baby’s Hearing At 16 Weeks Pregnant

-Tiny bones in your baby’s ears have developed.
+The tiny bones in your baby’s ears have now developed.

-She is also likely to hear sounds from the outside world, particularly your voice or your partner if he speaks close to your belly.
+She is also likely to hear sounds from the outside world, particularly your voice, or your partner’s, if he speaks close to your belly.